Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Aspirin (Acetylsalicylic Acid)

 - Kidney damage:

 - In the kidneys, prostaglandins are important for blood flow regulation.
 Their inhibition can lead to acuteAcute refers to a condition that occurs suddenly and is usually of short duration.
-In a medical context, it describes symptoms or illnesses that can quickly become serious and require immediate attention. kidney failureRenal failure is a condition in which the kidneys can no longer adequately perform their function of filtering and excreting waste products from the blood.
-It can be acute or chronic and requires immediate medical treatment., especially in dehydrated animals.
+In a medical context, it describes symptoms or illnesses that can quickly become serious and require immediate attention. renal failure, especially in dehydrated animals.

 - CoagulationCoagulation is the process of blood coagulation, in which liquid blood is transformed into a solid clot.
 This process is crucial for stopping Bleeding and promoting wound healing. disorders:

 - COX-1 inhibition inhibits the formation of thromboxane A2 in plateletsPlatelets, also called thrombocytes, are cells in the blood that play a crucial role in blood coagulation.
-They help stop Bleeding by forming clots that seal injuries in blood vessels. → reduced platelet aggregationPlatelet aggregation is the process by which platelets clump together to form a blood clot.
-This process is crucial for stopping bleeding after injuries. → increased bleeding tendency.
+They help stop Bleeding by forming clots that seal injuries in blood vessels. → decreased platelet aggregationPlatelet aggregation is the process by which platelets clump together to form a blood clot.
+This process is crucial for stopping bleeding after injuries. → increased tendency to bleed.

 2. Disturbance of Energy Metabolism and Cellular Respiration

-In high doses, ASA uncouples oxidative phosphorylation in the mitochondriaMitochondria are cell organelles that serve as the "power plants" of the cell because they produce most of the energy in the form of ATP.
+In high doses, ASA has a decoupling effect on oxidative phosphorylation in the mitochondriaMitochondria are cell organelles that serve as the "power plants" of the cell because they produce most of the energy in the form of ATP.
 They play an essential role in energy metabolism and in the regulation of cell death..
-This disrupts ATP formation.
+This disrupts the formation of ATP.

 Consequences: